-The AC/DC power supply board is a high voltage source with the unit under power, and remains powered up whenever the system is plugged in, whether or not the system is turned on.
+WARNING: The AC/DC power supply PCB remains powered up whenever the system is plugged in, whether or not the system has been turned on.
 Use extreme caution when troubleshooting the system with the front bezel removed.

-- Disconnect power to the system before performing maintenance. - Don't work alone.
-In the even of an electrical shock it is important to have another individual present who can provide assistance. - Keep one hand in your pocket when working on any iMac that is plugged in.
-This will help ensure that your body does not provide a path to ground in the event that you accidentally make contact with the line voltage. - Don't wear jewelry, watches, necklaces, or other metallic articles that could present a risk if they accidentally make contact with the power supply circuitry.
+- Don't work alone.
+In the event of an electrical shock it is important to have another individual present who can provide assistance. - Keep one hand in your pocket when working on any iMac (Early 2006) system that is plugged in.
+This will help ensure that your body does not provide a path to ground in the event that you accidentally make contact with the line voltage. - Don't wear jewelry, watches, necklaces, or other metallic articles that could present a risk if they accidentally make contact with the power supply circuitry. - Using a torx screwdriver, remove the three self-tapping screws from the top and bottom left corners of the DC-DC board.
+Then remove the machine screw from the bottom right corner of the board.
+Replacement Note: Install the machine screw (bottom right) first when installing the replacement board.